 Is There More Than One Type of Tummy Tuck?

-While the basic concept of removing excess fat and tightening abdominal tissue is the same, there are actually several types of tummy tucks available in our San Diego clinic to address the abdomen itself, as well as different problem areas that can be addressed and resolved with the procedure.
+While the basic concept of removing excess fat and tightening abdominal tissue is the same, there are actually several types of tummy tucks available in our La Jolla clinic to address the abdomen itself, as well as different problem areas that can be addressed and resolved with the procedure.
 These are:

 - Traditional Tummy Tuck: This procedure addresses the whole abdominal area.
 The incision goes from hip to hip.